 I am lucky so far to say we had no loss as a family to Covid.
 Of course though, over the years I have experienced death of loved ones.

 I can only write for this as someone who is caring, as a natural empath and somebody who is very very sensitive to what happens to others, and feels “earth energy”, and pain for others who are strangers.

 Feeling the losses and the collective grief has been a journey for me.
 I have developed practises to honour thinking about those who died.
 For example, lighting candles - a kind of ritual of thought for those who have passed, scrapbooking poems about death and life, being part of a mindfulness group where we discussed our feelings around this.
 I also developed an altar of special objects that bring comfort.

 Every day I now do a mindfulness practice called “Kindness to Others” and part of this is sending kindness out.

 These practises have all really developed in the light of the many many deaths and have really helped me channel feelings of grief.
 My heart goes out to those who have lost loved ones this last year, in whichever way.

 Further resources and support we might find helpful

-As carers feelings of grief don't just come with the death of a loved one.
-Saying goodbye to the person they were before illness, or the life that we had together or hoped for might also involve feelings of grief. https://www.mobiliseonline.co.uk/post/a-carers-grief.
+As carer's feelings of grief don't just come with the death of a loved one.
+Saying goodbye to the person they were before illness, or the life that we had together or hoped for might also involve feelings of grief.

-One of our community recommended a book "The Cancer Whisperer" by Sophie Sabbage - it includes a chapter on grief "This is an invitation to completely redefine your relationshp with grief and embrace it as a profoundly healing force in your life."
+One carer recommended a book "The Cancer Whisperer" by Sophie Sabbage.
+It includes a chapter on grief, "This is an invitation to completely redefine your relationship with grief and embrace it as a profoundly healing force in your life."